 When available, the clinical microbiology laboratory should provide the results of in vitro susceptibility test results for antimicrobial drug products used in local hospitals and practice areas to the physician as periodic reports that describe the susceptibility profile of nosocomial and community-acquired pathogens.
 These reports should aid the physician in selecting an antibacterial drug product for treatment.

-Dilution Techniques: Quantitative methods are used to determine antimicrobial MICs.
+Dilution Techniques: Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
 The MICs should be determined using a standardized test method2,4 (broth and/or agar).
 The MIC values should be interpreted according to criteria provided in Table 3.

 Diffusion Techniques: Quantitative methods that require measurement of zone diameters can also provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
 The zone size provides an estimate of the susceptibility of bacteria to antimicrobial compounds.
 The zone size should be determined using a standardized test method.3,4 These procedures use paper disks impregnated with 85 mcg of ticarcillin/clavulanate potassium (75 mcg ticarcillin plus 10 mcg clavulanate potassium) to test the susceptibility of bacteria to ticarcillin/clavulanic acid.
 The disc diffusion interpretive criteria are provided in Table 3.